mtrafisz/mftp/readme.md

 To build the project.

 This should generate `mftp-server` binary in `build` directory.
+There should also be `mftp-client-cli` binary there - you can use it to dump some file to TCP connection - I use it to test STOR command.

 ## TODOs

-At this point, only the "skeleton" of the server is implemented.
+At this point, only basic features of server are implemented.
 There are many things to do:

 - [x] Implement basic server commands
-- [ ] Memory management is a mess (server leaks on sigint/sigterm) - whole server::ctx needs a rewrite.
+- [x] Memory management is a mess (server leaks on sigint/sigterm) - whole server::ctx needs a rewrite.
 - [ ] Implement loading server configuration from file
 - [ ] Some kind of client with GUI
+- [ ] Windows support (maybe)

 ## LICENSE